 Thus, children with learning disorders may have significant difficulty understanding and learning math, but have no difficulty reading, writing, and doing well in other subjects.
 Dyslexia Dyslexia Dyslexia is a specific reading disorder involving difficulty separating single words from groups of words and parts of words (phonemes) within each word.
 Affected children may be late in speaking... read more is the best known of the learning disorders.
 Learning disorders do not include learning problems that are due primarily to problems of vision, hearing, coordination, or emotional disturbance, although these problems can also occur in children with learning disorders.

 Children may be born with a learning disorder or develop one as they grow.
 Although the causes of learning disorders are not fully understood, they include abnormalities in the basic processes involved in understanding or in using spoken or written language or numerical and spatial reasoning.
 Possible causes include illness in the mother or the mother's use of toxic drugs during pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more , complications during pregnancy or delivery (for example, preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
-Eclampsia... read more or prolonged labor), and problems with the newborn at the time of delivery (for example, prematurity Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , low birth weight, severe jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
-Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more , or postmaturity Postterm Newborn A postterm newborn is a baby delivered after 42 weeks of gestation.
+Eclampsia... read more or prolonged labor), and problems with the newborn at the time of delivery (for example, prematurity Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , low birth weight, severe jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more , or postmaturity Postterm Newborns A postterm newborn is a baby delivered after 42 weeks of gestation.
 Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen to the... read more ).
 After birth, possible factors include exposure to environmental toxins such as lead Lead Poisoning Lead poisoning affects many parts of the body, including the brain, nerves, kidneys, liver, and blood.
 Children are particularly susceptible because their nervous system is still developing... read more , central nervous system infections, cancers and their treatments, undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
-Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more , and severe social isolation or emotional neglect or abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more .
+Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more , and severe social isolation or emotional neglect or abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more .
 Traumatic events that occur during childhood, such as child abuse and maltreatment, also can contribute to the development of learning disorders.

 Although the total number of children in the United States with learning disorders is unknown, in the 2019–2020 school year, 7.3 million students (or 14% of all public school students) ages 3 to 21 in the United States received special education services under the Individuals with Disabilities Education Act (IDEA).
 Among students receiving these special education services, 33% (or about 5% of all students) had specific learning disabilities.
 Boys with learning disorders may outnumber girls five to one, although girls are often not recognized or diagnosed as having learning disorders.